uclibs/hydra-connect-2014-presentation/README.md

 #### System/Stack deployment (Glen)
 * Don't put sensitive content into Git
     * Git history will remember
-    * Use .example or .sample files
+    * Use .example or .sample files instead
     * Use "variables" that will be swapped during deploy
     * Store real content in a safe location
 * Virtual server environments